Atlassian apps

 Scheduled report paused after too many failures

-Pause toggle in the schedule modal
+Pause toggle in the schedule dialog

 Receiving a scheduled export